- January 22, 2022

 Record of Complaint Form

 If you encounter a dealership that does not honor or comply with the California Car Buyer’s Bill of Rights, you may fill out and mail a Record of Complaint Form (INV 172A) to the California DMV at one of the addresses listed on the form.
 The form is also available by calling 1-800-777-0133.

 Can you return a car to a dealership?

 If you purchased a new or used car that turns out to be a lemon, then you have several options under the California Lemon Law, also known as the Song-Beverly Consumer Warranty Act.
 If you purchase a defective vehicle, your options are 1) to have the manufacturer repurchase or replace your vehicle or 2) negotiate a cash settlement with the manufacturer.
 California’s lemon law applies to both new and used cars.
+If you ever find yourself in an unfortunate situation involving a defective truck, a truck accident lawyer might be of help.
 Dealerships are not supposed to knowingly sell lemon vehicles, although sometimes they may not know that a particular car or truck has defects.

 A “lemon” is a car, SUV, truck or other vehicle that has ongoing mechanical or electrical problems that never seem to be fixed, no matter how many times you take it to the mechanic.
 It could be because of faulty brakes, drive shaft problems, poor steering, malfunctioning door locks or a whole host of other defects.
 Such “nonconformities” in a lemon compromise the . . .